nextcloud/news/README.md

 Configuration
 -------------
-All configuration values are set inside **owncloud/data/news/config/config.ini**
+All configuration values are set inside **owncloud/data/news/config/config.ini** and can be edited in the admin panel.

 The configuration is in **INI** format and looks like this: